OmniSharp/omnisharp-emacs/README.md

  - [lsp-mode](https://github.com/emacs-lsp/lsp-mode) and
  - [eglot](https://github.com/joaotavora/eglot).

-Some of the features of omnisharp-emacs have not been ported to LSP yet, however:
+Some of the features of omnisharp-emacs have not been ported to LSP yet, however, like:
- - assembly introspection (ability to jump to a definition imported from a .dll);
+ - assembly introspection (ability to jump to a definition imported from a .dll).
- - unit test runner integration.

 # omnisharp-emacs
 <a href="//travis-ci.org/OmniSharp/omnisharp-emacs">